Staon/otest2/docs/index.md

 ### Supported Platforms

-The framework is developing and tested on Debian Stretch distribution.
+The framework is developed and tested on Debian Stretch distribution.
 Generally, it should work on any UNIX-like system which the [libclang](https://clang.llvm.org/docs/Tooling.html) is supported for.
 There is no current intention to support MS Windows.